Bae-hong-seob/-/SQL/readme.md

 WEHRE column1>10 and column2>2
 GROUP BY
 HAVING
-ORDER BY column1 DECS, column2
+ORDER BY column1 DESC, column2
 LIMIT
 OFFSET
 ~~~